UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Unified Time Series Generative Model

 This ${\bf{\hat z}}_t^\text s$ containing spatial information and ${{\bf{z}}_\text{con}}$ are reshaped into $\left\{ {{\bf{z}}_t^\text t,{\bf{z}}_\text{con}^\text t} \right\} \subset\mathbb{R}{^{{n_\text h}{n_\text w}\!\times\!T\!\times\!d}}$ as input to the temporal block, where the superscript $\text t$ (also in what follows) is just a notation for a reshaped variable.
 Similar to the spatial block workflow described above, ${\bf{z}}_\text{con}^\text t$ is injected into ${{\bf{z}}_t^\text t}$ along the temporal dimension via affine transformation in ACor, with the date embedding ${\bf{z}}_{\text{ DOY}}$ applied.
 The parameters $\gamma_\text t$, $\beta_\text t$, and $\alpha_\text t$ obtained from the temporal flow time embedding $\mathbf{z}_{\scriptscriptstyle\text{FM}}^\text t$ are input to AdaLN, and then the adjusted features are fed into the temporal attention module to obtain $\mathbf{\hat{z}}_t^\text t$.
 The workflow of the temporal block is formulated as follows,

 where $\rm{TMSA}( \cdot )$ represents temporal multi-head self-attention module.
-After the multi-layer spatio-temporal block, we obtain the generative time series clips \({\bf{\hat x}}_t\) at flow time $t$ by using a linear decoder with AdaLN and the unpatchify operation.
+After the multi-layer spatiotemporal block, we obtain the generative time series clips \({\bf{\hat x}}_t\) at flow time $t$ by using a linear decoder with AdaLN and the unpatchify operation.